 If you decide to have your fishery reassessed at the end of a certification period, costs will again depend on complexity and how much information is available from the initial assessment.
-The reassessment will be cheaper if you are able to close conditions early and maintain a high level of performance.

 There are a range of funding sources and opportunities to assist fishery certification.
 Your regional MSC contacts can provide you with up-to-date advice on relevant funding options in your region.